xinyingho/Negatron/README.md

    2. VLCj
    3. Negatron-Preloader
    4. Negatron

 On the last compilation step, you may encounter an error about not finding the program `jpackage` during the create-package stage.
 It's normal: as Negatron uses an early access feature of Java for packaging, the official packs are generated using a custom hacked version of this feature.
+Negatron-Bootstrap doesn't need to be compiled.
+This obsolete project is still there to provide the icons for the Windows and macOS installers.